GoogleChrome/web.dev/src/site/content/en/lighthouse-performance/critical-request-chains/index.md

 and time spent downloading resources is extracted from the [Chrome Debugger Protocol](https://github.com/ChromeDevTools/devtools-protocol).

-## Ways to reduce impact of critical request chains on performance
+## How to reduce the effect of critical request chains on performance

 Use the critical request chains audit results to target the most effective resources first: